AngelaPrades/gs-consuming-rest-xml-android/README.md

-This Getting Started guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume XML from a REST service.
+This guide walks you through the process of building an application that uses Spring for Android's `RestTemplate` to consume XML from a RESTful web service.

 What you'll build
 -----------------

-You'll fetch some publicly visible Facebook data using their REST API from Android.
+You'll build a simple Android client that fetches some publicly visible Facebook data using their REST API.

 What you'll need